c-cash/c-cash/docs/Libraries/README.md

 # All libraries
 [`algorithms`](Libraries/algorithms.md) - This library contains algorithms
-[`builtin`](Libraries/builtin.md) - All functions that are available without importing any library [`file`](Libraries/file.md) - This library contains functions which allow you to work with files [`math`](Libraries/math.md) - This library contains all mathematical functions [`random`](Libraries/random.md) - This library contains functions that enable the use of random numbers
+[`builtin`](Libraries/builtin.md) - All functions that are available without importing any library [`convert`](Libraries/convert.md) - This library contains functions which allow you to converts variables types [`file`](Libraries/file.md) - This library contains functions which allow you to work with files [`math`](Libraries/math.md) - This library contains all mathematical functions [`random`](Libraries/random.md) - This library contains functions that enable the use of random numbers